Das Echo: History

-In about 2006 Das Echo started recovering subscription numbers.
-The newspaper currently has an average monthly readership of about 100,000.
-The paper remains one of the largest nationwide German language newspaper in Canada and the United States.
-Its largest regional readership can be found in the Canadian prairie provinces of Alberta, Saskatchewan and Manitoba.
-In 2012 Das Echo received the award of the National Ethnic Press and Media Council of Canada.
+In about 2006, Das Echo started recovering subscription numbers, growing to an average monthly readership of about 100,000.
+The paper remained one of the largest nationwide German-language newspaper in Canada and the United States until its demise.
+Its largest regional readership was found in the Canadian prairie provinces of Alberta, Saskatchewan and Manitoba, provinces with high populations of ethnic Germans.
+In 2012, Das Echo received the award of the National Ethnic Press and Media Council of Canada.

+In January 2022, with its founder and longtime editor-in-chief Paul Christian Walter falling seriously ill, Das Echo produced its last issue and permanently closed.

-Das Echo is member of the globally active IMH network, the International Association of German Media (IDM), the National Ethnic Press & Media Council of Canada, dpa, APA, SDA and swissinfo.
+Das Echo was a member of the globally active IMH network, the International Association of German Media (IDM), the National Ethnic Press & Media Council of Canada, dpa, APA, SDA and swissinfo.